Dashboard Member settings

 Other types of leave for fathers and partners

-Expectant fathers or other partners may also take unpaid time off work to attend up to 2 antenatal or adoption appointments (up to a maximum of 6.5 hours for each appointment).
+Expectant fathers or other partners may also take unpaid time off work to attend up to two antenatal or adoption appointments (up to a maximum of 6.5 hours for each appointment).
 This entitlement exists regardless of the length of time the person has worked for their current employer.

 It’s important to note that if somebody exercises their right to take paid time off to attend an adoption appointment, they may lose their right to take paternity leave in relation to that child.